mahfuzhasanreza/learn-javascript/js-concepts/README.md

 **Synchronous:** Loading serial wise (sequentially) **Asynchronous:** Loading at their own pace, none is waiting for any of others (Ex. setTimeout())

+## Promise
+The Promise object represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
+A promise is in one of these status:
+1. Pending
+2. Resolve
+3. Reject

+**Fetch API:**
+1. The fetch() method starts the process of fetching a resource from a server
+2. The fetch() method returns a Promise that resolves to a Response object
+3. A fetch() method only rejects when a network error is encountered